Skip to main content

 Each firmware version now has an additional Status column as follows:

-1. Good (Green) status indicates that the network's firmware version does not yet have an End-of-Support date set or it is greater than 6 months away.
+1. Good (Green) status indicates that the network's firmware version does not yet have an End of Firmware Maintenance (EFM) date set or it is greater than 6 months away.
 Minor updates may be available, but no immediate action is required.

 Screenshot at Jul 01 13-37-36.png